Skip to main content

 ----RC2

-The sidebar provides a simple means of navigating between supervisors, devices, protocols, and sensors.
+The sidebar allows easy navigation between supervisors, devices, protocols, and sensors.